Volume 1, Number 5

 market today.
 We are also increasing our efforts to promote high quality

-pure standards by offering them regularly on the auction.
-Pure standards
+standards by offering them regularly on the auction.
+High quality standards

 are the most important asset to a herd with the goal of producing top

 mutation chinchillas.
-Behind all great mutation breeders is a successful
+Behind many great mutation breeders is a successful

 violet ebony carrier male (homo violet / hetero ebony).
 Additionally,